rasterio/rasterio/docs/cli.rst

     $ rio edit-info --colorinterp RGBA example.tif

-See ``rasterio.enums.ColorInterp`` for a full list of supported color interpretations and the color docs for more information.
+See :class:`rasterio.enums.ColorInterp` for a full list of supported color interpretations and the color docs for more information.